Kernix13/markdown-cheatsheet/README.md

 ## Code

-This category deals with inline code and various typs of code blocks and none of them accept Styles with the exception of `inline` and 'math expressions`:
+This category deals with inline code and various typs of code blocks and none of them accept Styles with the exception of `inline`:

 - Inline code
 - Code blocks
 - <kbd>TAB</kbd> code blocks
 - Code highlighting blocks
 - `Diff` code blocks
-- Math Expressions

 ### Inline